v8/v8.dev/src/docs/slack-tracking.md

 let m7 = new Peak("Eiger", 3970);
 ```

-In this case, objects m1, m3, m5 and m7 will have one map, and objects m2, m4 and m6 will have a
-map further down the chain of descendents from the initial map because of the additional properties.
-When slack tracking is finished for this map family, there will be **4** in-object properties
-instead of **2** like before, because slack tracking makes sure to keep sufficient room for the maximum
-number of in-object properties used by any descendents in the tree of maps below the root map.
+In this case, objects m1, m3, m5 and m7 will have one map, and objects m2, m4 and m6 will have a map further down the chain of descendents from the initial map because of the additional properties.
+When slack tracking is finished for this map family, there will be **4** in-object properties instead of **2** like before, because slack tracking makes sure to keep sufficient room for the maximum number of in-object properties used by any descendents in the tree of maps below the initial map.

 Below shows the map family after running the code above, and of course, slack tracking is complete: